 The reason this cleanse works so well is because it as a "Top Down" cleanse - if you were to draw a flow chart of the human body the liver is at the VERY top.
 Your liver is like the sewage treatment plant of your body.
 And every other organ and tissue is affected by how efficiently your liver works.
 Colonics are good for cleaning the large intestine, but if you have a lot of sludge sitting in your liver/gallbladder/bile ducts, then your intestine is just going to get dirty again.

 Same with intestinal dysbiosis - aka Candida - or any imbalance of micro organisms in the gut.
 Without a consistent bile flow (and with the wrong foods) you can't achieve the proper balance.
-Undigested food, especially simple sugars feed yeast and fungus.
+Undigested food, especially simple sugars, feeds yeast and fungus.
 The basic "Candida Diet" from any of the dozens of books and websites is Low Sugar, No alcohol, No simple starches, No yeast, no dairy, no processed food, in combination with increased probiotics, and usually strong anti-fungal like Oil of Oregano.
 And people usually report success following a program like that for a few weeks.
 Most people arrive at the conclusion they have candida problem because of skin problems (acne, eczema, rashes), mental fog, or digestive problems and I've read so many personal accounts on forums of those symptoms being improved or completely healed from following a strict dietary regimen.
 I would just add a few liver flushes to that to increase bile flow and clear out the intestine.

-Liver flushing is not something you just do once or twice and that's that. it is more of a process that you go through over the course of a year or two.
+Liver flushing is not something you just do once or twice and that's that.
+It is more of a process that you go through over the course of a year or two.
 And once you start the process by doing a couple flushes, you may really need to keep it going.

 Your First Flush:

 The first one is usually the worst from my own experience and more than a dozen people I've spoken with about theirs.
 It may take longer than I've described here for stones to make their way out your body.
 It may take longer for epsom salt to have its laxative effect.
 You may feel really nauseous a couple hours after the oil, and generally just feel like crap physically and emotionally.
 As far as I know, there's no way around this.
-It's common to be depressed for a day or two after - or to experience an intense emotional release of long-held feelings - it's amazing how connected our minds are with our physical form.
+It's common to be depressed for a day or two after - or to experience an intense emotional release of long-held feelings - it's amazing how connected our minds are with our physical body.
 In Eastern Medicine, it is said that old emotions are stored in the liver.

 So, be forewarned.